bluenets126/BERT_Text_Summarization/README.md

 The model is not perfect.
 Especially with BERT2BERT which isn't trained for summarization.
 It gets decent ROUGE scores after a few training epochs, but still human review is needed.
 Even with the good ROUGE scores, the text summarization doens't always line up, and the context isn't always captured correctly.
 I've noticed this especially on my model with the names being referenced in situations.
 Incorrect names being used, amongst other inconsistencies.

 Important Notes on Jupyter Notebook:
 I used Google Colab to run the project.
+Towards the end to speed up training I was using A100 GPU.
 At the end when we get to some metrics to see all rouge scores together, the models I ran earlier were saved, and then reloaded into Jupyter notebook to be used to create the final metric plot.
 This will not work if the paths are not updated, or variables changed at the end.

 Process: